Vorticity evolution in a rigid pipe of circular cross-section: Vorticity due to entry flow

 By contrast with the vorticity dynamics in the Cartesian co-ordinates, two extra terms arise in (\ref{vdyn}), namely,

 We expect that they are invariant with respect to the rotational symmetry.
 For instance, we obtain the following result by integration by parts:

 for fixed time $t'$.
-We draw our attention to the fact that this reduction is performed independent of the heat kernel $Z_1$.
+We draw our attention to the fact that this reduction is performed independently of the heat kernel $Z_1$.
 The first two vorticity components in $\omega^{(0)}$ can be reduced to integral equations

 This is a system of two Volterra-Fredholm integral equations of the second kind (cf. (\ref{lapie})) for the unknowns $(\xi^{(0)},\eta^{(0)})$ over space-time.
 We note that $K/r'$ is regular at $r'=0$ because $J_1 \propto r$ near $r=0$.
 The operator ${\star}$ indicates the integration over space-time $(\bfx,t)$.
 We express the kernel of the system as